Connecticut Mortgage Servicer Surety Bond

 - Obtain a certificate of authority from the Connecticut Secretary of State.

-- Obtain Errors and Omissions coverage and upload a copy of the policy.
-Coverage must match the bond amount required.
+- Obtain Errors and Omissions (E&O) coverage and upload a copy of the policy.
+E&O coverage must match the bond amount required.

 The premium that you pay for a Connecticut Mortgage Servicer Surety Bond is dependent on credit and business and personal financial statements and the number of surety bonds required.